1988 TOYOTA LITEACE 4x4 MPV - £5,995 ono

 There is also a cabinet in the back that holds three storage baskets, this was made to an exact size so that it will hide away neatly behind the rear seats when Toyo is in 'luxury bus' mode or 'splendid exhibit' mode at a vintage car show.
 I fitted a hinged shelf above the front seats which is handy to store some clothes and the real Radio/CD Player lives up there too, while the old analogue decoy radio sits in the dash.
 There is built in air-con outlet up by the shelf too but it's not been charged up while I've owned it, we don't exactly have a climate for that.

-I bought this in 2007, I knew it was special the moment I saw it and it would need to be saved from being shipped out to Africa.
-I got a new 2-CT engine sent from Japan as the original had cooked due to a faulty temperature gauge, I fitted a good dash-mounted temperature gauge with a sensor direct to the rad hose so it would not get hot again unnoticed.
+I bought this in 2007, I knew it was special the moment I saw it.
+I got a new 2-CT engine sent from Japan as the original had cooked due to a faulty temperature gauge, I revamped the cooling system and fitted a good dash-mounted temperature gauge with a sensor direct to the rad hose so it would not get hot again unnoticed.

 A few years ago I went for a trip around the France, Belgium and Netherlands so got the turbo re-conned before I went.
 Its a CT9 turbo unit and it helps Toyo along nicely compared to the n/a versions.